BABY COMING WITH THE BUTTOCKS (BREECH PRESENTATION)14 February 2022

 - The baby’s neck should not be bent backward as if the baby is staring at the sky.

-Experts have varied opinions as regards the route of delivery of fetus in breech after viability but before 37weeks.
-However, the decision is often based on individual patient bases and some of the criteria above.
+However, experts have varied opinions as regards the route of delivery of babies before 37weeks.
+This decision is often based on individual patient and some of the criteria above.

 COMPLICATIONS OF VAGINAL BREECH DELIVERY